kimzed/sdgai_assignment/README.md

 ### Question 8: Scatterplot Analysis

 #### Objective
-To explore the association between the 'wealth index' and 'number of household members' leveraging the Burkina Faso survey dataset.
+To explore the association between the 'wealth index' and 'number of household members' inside the Burkina Faso survey dataset.

 #### Methodology
-- Data was sourced from a point geodataframe (GDF) encompassing household surveys.
+- All samples had a cluster id, related to a coordinate point.
-- Given the data clustering observed in certain areas, mean values for both the 'wealth index' and 'number of household members' were calculated via a 'group by' operation.
+- For every cluster, we calculate the mean household members and wealth index, via a 'group by' operation.
+- Mean is chosen to better integrate outliers within a location (very high or low values).

 #### Findings
 1. **Correlation and R-Squared Value:**